Torr1n/Basic-Portfolio-Manager/README.md

 Added a new stock: TSLA with 100 shares and at a price of $90.0 per share Mon Mar 28 22:09:34 PDT 2022
 Updated AAPL's price to 150.0

+***Phase 4: Task 3***
+- If I had more time, I would refactor the PortfolioManagerUI so that it doesn't have the two paths in the UML diagram to get information about a stock.
+Currently, there is excess coupling here that should ideally be reduced.